Ynn/selfstar/intro-ipojo.md

 {/note}

 Components have actually been introduced to allow developers to think in term of functionality instead of code.
+Let us take an example to illustrate that statement.

-Let's make it more concrete and take an example.
 Imagine that we have a word processor that use a spellchecker.

 When using modules, we will most likely have :